tomhiggins/MsgDrop/README.md

 things will progress.
 I will keep the ESP8266 version here and maybe upgrade it aas well.

 The story is the same, a way to pass messages out of channel.
-This version I am going to try and add some crypto and the ability to run as a stnd along Access Point off  of the Internet as well as have the ability to attach to an existing network and be used from it
+This version I am going to try and add some crypto and the ability to run as a stand alone Access Point off  of the Internet as well as the ability to attach to an existing network and be used from it

 https://m5stack.com/collections/m5-core/products/stick-c